School Rules

 The school will view each disciplinary situation in the light of the circumstances surrounding it and the individuals involved.
 In the sad event of it being necessary to exclude a child from the school under one of the following:

-• Fixed Term Exclusion (pupil remains out of school for a fixed number of days)
+• Fixed Term Suspension (pupil remains out of school for a fixed number of days)

 • Permanent Exclusion (pupil cannot return to school but remains on roll until an alternative placement is found)

-Parents will be informed of the circumstances in writing and whether or not they have the right to appeal to an independent appeal committee.
-Parents wishing to appeal will be informed of the procedure for this at the time of the exclusion.
+Parents/carers will be informed of the circumstances in writing.
+Parents/carers wishing to appeal will be informed of the procedure for this.

 Attitude